linux-application-whitelisting/fapolicyd/README.md

 2) Can SE Linux or AppArmor do this instead?

 SE Linux is modeling how an application behaves.
-It is not concerned about where the application came from or whether its known to the system.
+It is not concerned about where the application came from or whether it's known to the system.
 Basically, anything in /bin gets bin_t type by default which is not a very restrive label.
 MAC systems serve a different purpose.
 Fapolicyd by design cares solely about if this is a known application/library.
 These are complimentary security